YungRonin/introAIassignment2/README.md

 "# introAIassignment2"

+2017-05-26 - Dan Flett

+I just submitted it and have uploaded the receipt.
+Your names are both in team COS30019_A02_T041.
+Check the receipt.pdf just to be sure.

+Thanks guys, it was a pleasure working with you.

 2017-05-26 - Adam Richards
 *update* Bao just emailed back saying I'm in the new team, I will submit it now if nobody has already?